explaingit

 TLDR

-Self-hosted DNS server that blocks ads and trackers for every device on your home network without installing software on each device.
+AdGuard Home is a self-hosted DNS server that blocks ads and trackers for every device on your home network, no software needed on phones, TVs, or smart home gadgets.

 Mindmap